-- (i) the practice of examining the behaviour of children and adults, - (ii) diagnosing psychological and emotional disorders,
+(i) the practice of examining the behaviour of children and adults,

+(ii) diagnosing psychological and emotional disorders,

-- (iii) providing consultation and therapy, - (iv) counselling individuals, groups and organizations to enhance physical and mental health and to achieve more effective personal, social and vocational development and adjustment, - (v) teaching and applying psychological theory and principles regarding behaviour and mental processes such as learning, memory, perception and human development, and - (vi) designing, conducting and communicating the results of psychological research.
+(iii) providing consultation and therapy,

+(iv) counselling individuals, groups and organizations to enhance physical and mental health and to achieve more effective personal, social and vocational development and adjustment,

+(v) teaching and applying psychological theory and principles regarding behaviour and mental processes such as learning, memory, perception and human development, and the practice of any health profession authorized pursuant to an Act of the Province, by a health professional authorized by such Act and practising within the authorized scope of practice of that person's profession and individual scope of practice, if such person does not describe their practice as "the practice of medicine".

+(vi) designing, conducting and communicating the results of psychological research.

-The Medical Act contains a clause that exempts certain activities from the legislation, including:
+The Medical Act contains a clause that exempts activities certain activities from the legislation, including: